hashicorp/consul/website/source/docs/agent/options.html.md

     If there's a partition or other outage affecting the authoritative datacenter, and the [`acl_down_policy`](/docs/agent/options.html#acl_down_policy) is set to "extend-cache", tokens not in the cache can be resolved during the outage using the replicated set of ACLs.
-Please see the [ACL Guide](/docs/guides/acl.html#replication) replication section for more details.

 * <a name="acl_token_legacy"></a><a href="#acl_token_legacy">`acl_token`</a> -
   **Deprecated in Consul 1.4.0.
 See the [`acl.tokens.default`](#acl_tokens_default) field instead.**